The Blog

 What Causes Eating Disorders?

-While we think of eating disorders as a modern phenomena– and at the explosive rates we see them today they certainly are– they are also brain based diseases that existed long before anyone considered being thin aspirational.
-Remember, food scarcity was the problem for most of human existence, so a beautiful person was historically a visibly well fed person.
+If you’re trying to understand what causes eating disorders, you’re not alone.
+While we think of eating disorders as a modern phenomenon– and at the explosive rates we see them at today they certainly are– they are also brain based diseases that existed long before anyone considered being thin aspirational.

 Read More